rbb-data/svelte-starter/README.md

 Core components are essentially unstyled, higher-order components that "orchestrate" provided content in a specific way.
 They typically consume other components (either through slots or props) and connect them in useful ways.

 - `Search`: implements an input field that facilitates client-side fuzzy searching
-- `Slider`: renders a single slide at a time and allows to navigate back and forth by swipe gestures or mouse clicks
+- `Slider`: renders a single slide at a time and allows to navigate back and forth through swipe gestures or mouse clicks
-- `Svg`: simple SVG container
+- `Svg`: simple SVG container that implements a common chart sizing pattern
 - `Tabs`: makes content selectable

 ## Build and deploy